 You may get a pre-determination prior to having any services performed.
-The dentist will contact United Concordia and provide a treatment plan.
-United Concordia will then review the plan and provide a break down of the amounts they will cover and your cost share.
+The dentist will contact the dental plan contractor and provide a treatment plan.
+The dental contractor will then review the plan and provide a break down of the amounts they will cover and your cost share.